Tahini Recipe (Super Easy & Creamy)

 Tahini is easy to make at home and can be used in many recipes.
-For super creamy tahini (and not gloppy, separated tahini) use a high-powered blender and follow my tips below.
+For super creamy tahini (and not one that’s gloppy and separated) use a high-powered blender and follow my tips below.
 I’ve also got a quick video to show you how to make it.

-Tahini is one of those ingredients that I like to consider a flavor-enhancer, because it’s nutty (or seedy) simplicity makes everything taste delicious.
+Tahini is one of those ingredients that I like to consider a flavor-enhancer, because it’s seedy simplicity makes everything taste delicious.
 It’s also super easy to make at home with a few tips I’ll share below.
 And you know my philosophy, fresh is best – so there’s no need to buy it from the store again.

 So what exactly is tahini?
 Quite simply, it’s just toasted and ground sesame seeds.
 Tahini is a staple ingredient in Mediterranean and Middle Eastern culture (I enjoyed my fair share of it when I lived in the Middle East) and it’s frequently used as an ingredient in hummus or served alongside falafel, pita or baba ganoush as a condiment or sauce.

 This couldn’t be an easier recipe – there’s only two ingredients!
 Tahini is made from sesame seeds and a little olive oil.
 That makes it naturally gluten-free, dairy-free and vegan.

 After posting my Hummus recipe (where I use this tahini), I received numerous requests for a tahini recipe and video.
 And you know me, I’m happy to oblige.
 Especially when that means I now have a fresh jar of tahini in my fridge for a variety of recipes.